On the dynamics and integrability of the Ziegler pendulum: Introduction

 \section{Introduction}

-The Ziegler pendulum is a well known non-conservative mechanical system with many real-life applications.
+The Ziegler pendulum is a well-known non-conservative mechanical system with many real-life applications.
 This system is mostly known for the `paradox' of loss of stability in the presence of friction, which was discovered 70 years ago \cite{ziegler1952stabilitatskriterien} (see also \cite{herrmann1964stability,bolotin1969effects}).
-More detailed exposition of this and related systems and the history of the problem can be found in \cite{kirillov2013nonconservative}.
-The full bibliography of works on the Zielger pendulum and other non-conservative systems is too extensive to be presented here and we also refer the reader to book \cite{kirillov2013nonconservative}.
-However, we would like to note that, for the best of our knowledge, the dynamics \textit{in the large} and integrability of the Zielger pendulum has not been studied before in the literature.
-At the same time, there are many papers on the dynamics of the classical double pendulum, where it is shown experimentally \cite{shinbrot1992chaos}, numerically \cite{stachowiak2006numerical}, and analytically \cite{dullin1994melnikov} by means of the Poincare-Melnikov method that this system is chaotic.
-First non-trivial results on the non-integrability of systems in non-potential force fields have been obtained in \cite{kozlov2022integrability}.
+A more detailed treatment of this and related systems and the history of the problem can be found in \cite{kirillov2013nonconservative}.
+A complete list of references on the Zielger pendulum and other non-conservative systems would be too long to give here and we also refer the reader to book \cite{kirillov2013nonconservative}.
+However, we would like to note that, to the best of our knowledge, the dynamics \textit{in the large} and integrability of the Ziegler pendulum have not been studied in the literature so far.
+At the same time, there are many papers on the dynamics of the classical double pendulum, where it is shown experimentally \cite{shinbrot1992chaos}, numerically \cite{stachowiak2006numerical}, and analytically \cite{dullin1994melnikov} using the Poincar{\'e}-Melnikov method that this system is chaotic.
+Early non-trivial results on the non-integrability of systems in non-potential force fields have been obtained in \cite{kozlov2022integrability}.
 The problem of integrability of the Ziegler pendulum has been also formulated in \cite{kozlov2022integrability}.

-In the paper we study the dynamics of a planar double pendulum in the presence of a follower force of constant magnitude.
-We assume that this follower force is acting along the rod that is not connected to the fixed pivot point.
-There is no gravity force in the system, yet there are two springs of linear stiffness located in the joints of the double pendulum.
+In this paper we study the dynamics of a planar double pendulum in the presence of a follower force of constant magnitude.
+We assume that this follower force is acting along a rod that is not connected to the fixed pivot point.
+There are no gravity and friction forces in the system, yet there are two springs of linear stiffness located in the joints of the double pendulum.